boardfish/dissertation/contents/3-design.md

 In summary, [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) serves as *"not a linear process, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts *at the same time*"* [@atomicdesign].
+Atomic Design guides its users to classify components by their scale and function, promoting reuse of smaller components to form greater wholes.

-While Atomic Design in full uses a five-level hierarchy - atoms, molecules, organisms, templates, and pages - I employed three of these, of which two were expressed in React.
+This is best expressed with an example.
+A component classed as an atom would be a `div` with its inner text mapped to its state and passed in through props - it does not control or communicate with any other components.
+A molecule may containthis element and a `button` that, when clicked, changes the state of the controllable `div` to something predefined.
+While Atomic Design in full uses a five-level hierarchy - atoms, molecules, organisms, templates, and pages - I did not employ organisms or templates in my use of the methodology.

-I was introduced to the concept by an internal development team during my year in industry.
-Personal projects I have taken on in React thus far were all in motion before I was introduced to this, so I saw Blacklight as an excellent opportunity to apply it.
+The rules of Atomic Design make it easier to enforce the Single Responsibility Principle [@martin2006agile] and segment code in a way that makes it more maintainable.
+This was the strongest factor in my decision to employ it.
+However, while it served useful in that regard, it was at times difficult to ascertain what should be an atom and what should be a molecule.
+In the final codebase, some components are considered atoms where they should be molecules.

 Atoms were designed with the intent of taking in one or several Rails objects as props, and representing those.
 They would not use asynchronous calls to APIs.